Skip to Content

 In their natural habitat, succulents grow in sunny, dry conditions.
 If they don’t receive enough light, they may stretch out as they try to reach the sunlight.

-Many succulents, such as echeveria, hens and chicks and sedum have a cute compact size and shape.
+Many succulents, such as echeveria, hens and chicks and sedums have a cute compact size and shape.
 It can be quite a shock when your succulent becomes tall and lanky and loses that compact shape.

 Readers often ask me “what can I do with succulents that are too tall?”
 Fortunately, there is a solution to this problem.